-Section 13.
-County Convention: Time, Place and
+Section 12.
+County Convention: Time and Notices.

-(13.2) All delegates and alternate delegates to the County Convention shall be notified by mail or email
+(12.2) All delegates and alternate delegates to the County Convention shall be notified by mail or email

 Convention.

-(13.3) The delegate body of the Convention shall be comprised as follows.
+(12.4) The delegate body of the Convention shall be comprised as follows.

 - Each District shall have twenty four (24) delegates.